michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 Dbs with appropriately conffigured quorums can tolerate individual node problems and are good for high availability and low latency that can tolerate stale reads.
 However, if cut off from many nodes, hard to reach *w* or *r*.
 Trade-off:

-* Better to return an error when we cannot reach quorum?
+* Better to return an error when we cannot reach quorum of *w* or *r* nodes?
-* Or should we accept writes anyway and write them to some reachable nodes (aka *sloppy quorum*).
+* Or should we accept writes anyway and write them to some reachable nodes, but not the *n* nodes on which the value usually lives (aka *sloppy quorum*).
     * Writes and reads still require *w* and *r* successful responses, but those may include nodes that are not among the designated *n* "home" nodes for a value.
     * When the home node returns online, the temporarily written data is sent to the correct node (aka *hinted handoff*).
     * Increases write availability, but can't be sure you have the latest value.